JSpeedie/CSCD58-Final-Project/README.md

 ```
 ./ftpclient 127.0.0.1 45678
 ```
+If your ftpclient says its connection was denied, make sure you entered the same port for both your ftpserver and ftpclient.
+If you did, try a different port.

 You will interface with the server through the client, you cannot run any commands on the server side, but you will see some output that might be helpful.